spacewanderx/RSD/README.md

 You may easily customise the code for your own method and experiments.

-**Method**: to implement your own knowledge distillation method, follow the examples in the `./distillers` folder.
+Method: to implement your own knowledge distillation method, follow the examples in the `./distillers` folder.

-**Architecture**: to support arbitrary model architectures, follow the examples in the `./custom_model` folder.
+Architecture: to support arbitrary model architectures, follow the examples in the `./custom_model` folder.
 If intermediate features of the new model are required for KD, rewrite its `forward()` method following examples in the `./custom_forward` folder.

 ## Acknowledgement